Getting started for administrators

 Step 3 - Which level of security is important to you

-The default log-in method uses a combination of email address and password with a secure log-in link via email.
+The default log-in method uses two factor athentication, this is a combination of username and password with a secure One click log-in link and passcode via email.

 If you want only company email addresses to be used for registration, see How to restrict registration to organisation email addresses.

 If you want to restrict where the LMS is used, for example, to make it only accessible from a specific physical location such as your place of work, see How to restrict LMS access with IP security.

 Step 4 - How you want to communicate with your Learners

 The LMS sends messages to your learners through emails.